Thorn 2000 Tripler Rebuild

-With three BRC 2000 sets its imperative I have a spare or two in stock.
+With having four Thorn/BRC 2000 sets its imperative I have a spare or two in stock.
 The idea here is to test the ability to rebuild a 2000 tripler and document how it was done.

 These triplers are getting on now and will start to fail, I already have a couple of failed ones.
 One has a broken VDR the other has a failed selenium rectifier stick.
 First I needed to find a suitable potting compound, you cannot just use any old silicon, it has to be voltage and temperature rated.
 I settled on a compound called Silcoset.